Dead to Rights (film): Plot

-Itō secures a Japanese photographic studio to start developing the photos, frustrated by their poor quality.
-Song martyrs himself by killing a newcomer during an outing.
-Scapegoated, Wang makes Lin maintain silence for their escape.
-Itō, tasked with killing Chang, figures out how to develop photos himself.
-Unwilling to face Chang personally, Itō instead gives him the promised passports.
-Chang's group votes for Jin's wife Zhao Yifang and daughter Wanyi to obtain the passports, resulting in their deaths, as Itō told border guards to shoot whoever was carrying those passports on sight.
+As Inoue questions why images of their atrocities are allowed to be developed by a Chinese person, Lieutenant Ikeda is sent with Japanese equipment to help develop Itō's negatives, replacing Chang.
+Song martyrs himself by killing Ikeda during an outing.
+Itō figures out how to develop photos himself and is tasked with killing Chang.
+Unwilling to face Chang personally, Itō instead gives him the promised passes.
+Chang's group agrees to let Jin's wife Zhao Yifang and young daughter Wanyi obtain the passes.
+At the gate, the two are bayoneted by guards ordered by Itō to kill whoever carried those passes.

-Wang demands Lin leave the studio as Itō and Kuroshima arrive, suspicious of the unused passports.
+Wang pleads with Lin to leave the studio as Itō and Kuroshima arrive, furious about Chang's ruse.
 Itō shoots a resisting Wang as Kuroshima attempts to rape Lin.
-Jin kills Kuroshima, blinding Itō with acid.
-He finds Wang's family passports, assigning them to himself, Lin, and Jin's infant son.
-Chang burns several negatives as a distraction, allowing the others to flee, though Itō kills him as the fire burns down the studio.
+Jin kills Kuroshima and splashes acid over Itō's face.
+On Wang's body the group finds the passes of Wang's family, who were killed in a previous massacre.
+They assign them to Jin and Lin, who hide Jin's infant son in a bag.
+Chang burns what is purportedly Itō's negatives as a distraction, allowing the others to flee, though Itō saves them and kills Chang as soldiers surround the building and fire burns down the studio.

-At the gate, Jin's son's cries expose them.
-Jin sacrifices himself so Lin and his son reach the Nanjing Safety Zone.
-They survive with atrocity duplicates sewn into their clothes, while the Chinese resident pictures were fabricated as being taken by Itō.
-The photos are disseminated globally, sparking international condemnation.
-Humiliated, Itō commits seppuku, and his death is framed heroically by another soldier.
+At the city gates, Jin’s son starts crying, forcing Jin to sacrifice himself to distract the guards with his camera as Lin and his son reach the Nanjing Safety Zone, allowing Lin and the baby to survive with Itō's original atrocity negatives sewn into their clothes, while Itō's rolls were replaced with negatives of Nanjing residents, photos he disregarded.
+A montage shows the gruesome fates of those residents, including Song and Chang, with Chang defying Itō as he dies.
+The photos are disseminated globally, sparking international outrage.
+Humiliated, Itō is forced to commit seppuku, and his death is framed heroically by Inoue.